Email Deliverability Statistics (2026): What Our Data Actually Shows

 Inbox Placement & Deliverability (Unspam 2026 Benchmark)

-• Yahoo has the lowest inbox rate: 23%.
-78% of emails to Yahoo land in spam.
+• Yahoo and AOL share the lowest inbox rate at 24%.
+About 76% of emails to either one land in spam.

 Authentication Adoption (Unspam 2026 Benchmark)